liip/LiipMonitorBundle/README.md

     ./app/console monitor:health --group=app_server

-Additionally, the `monitor:list` command has two more options, `--groups` and `--all`.
-The former to list all registered groups, the latter to list the health checks of all groups.
+Both commands, `monitor:list` and `monitor:health`, have an option `--all` to list or run the checks of all registered groups.
+Additionally, the `monitor:list` has an option `--groups` to list all registered groups.

 ## Full Default Config